HaydenSmith25/HaydenSmith25/README.md

 - 👋 Hi, I’m @HaydenSmith25
 - 👀 I’m interested in web3, history, the outdoors, the impact of healthy behaviors, stoicism, and the art of basketball.
 - 🌱 I’m currently learning HTML, CSS, Javascript with FullStack Academy.
-Currently in Phase 3 working with backend technologies, Postgresql, node.js, authentication/authorization via JSWON webtokens, and TDD.
+Currently in Phase 3 working with backend technologies, Postgresql, node.js, authentication/authorization via JSWON webtokens, TDD, and our capstone project (Grace-Shopper a fullstack application that functions as an e-commerce site).
 - 📫 How to reach me Hayden.smith-25@outlook.com

 <!---